verbruggenalex/autoalias/README.md

 makes aliases for each registered /bin executable and executes the one from your current project if it's available.

+**Roadmap**
+- console command to disable/enable autoalias.
+- console configuration command to whitelist or blacklist filenames on project level and/or global level.
+- console configuration command to whitelist or blacklist system paths.
+- console configuration command to set default parameters per alias on project level and/or global level, for example:
+  - phing -find (to run from root child folders)
+  - phpcs --standard=\<standard\>
+  - etc...

 ## 1. Installation
 It is recommended that you make the installation in your global composer project.
 At this moment there is no use case for multiple instances.